 (And again, the above assumes that mixing creatine in a warm drink does in fact enhance absorption in ANY way, which we really don’t even know in the first place)

 The only situation where this approach may be useful is if you tend to experience stomach discomfort and/or bloating after consuming creatine.
 In that case, pre-dissolving it to a higher degree using warm water may alleviate this.

 However, stomach discomfort from creatine use is often primarily an issue of using a low quality product, so that’s the first thing you’ll want to examine before experimenting with the mixing it in warm water.

 So, what’s the bottom line here?

-Make sure you’re using a high quality creatine product (Optimum Nutrition is a good choice among many others) and then simply mix it with whatever liquid you prefer at whatever temperature you prefer.
+Make sure you’re using a high quality creatine product and then simply mix it with whatever liquid you prefer at whatever temperature you prefer.

 However, if you’re someone who does experience stomach discomfort/bloating from creatine use, try mixing it in warm water (or a hot drink such as coffee or tea) to see if that helps.